-There is a parking fee to enter the parking area of the Horseshoe Bend overlook.
+There is a parking fee to enter the parking area of the Horseshoe Bend trailhead.
 These rates are determined by the city of Page, Arizona and they can be subject to change.

 Currently, the cost is $5 for motorcycles and $10 for all other passenger vehicles and you can pay at the visitor center.
 For commercial vans with a capacity of 14 people or less, the cost of admission is $10.
 Unfortunately, National Park Service passes do not apply for the parking lot.

 Mid-sized commercial and tour buses for groups between 15 and 35 people will cost $70.
 Full-size buses that hold 35 people or more costs $140.
 The price of admission for commercial and touring vehicles is determined by the size of the vehicle and not the number of passengers it carries.

 It’s a 15-minute short hike from the parking lot to the viewpoint.